 Principles of Consolidation and Combination-For the periods prior to April 14, 2017, the combined financial statements include on a carve-out basis the historical balance sheets and statements of operations and cash flows attributed to the Predecessor.
-For the periods subsequent to April 14, 2017, the consolidated financial statements include the accounts and operations of the Company its wholly-owned subsidiaries and variable interest entities ("VIEs") for which the Company is the primary beneficiary.
+For the periods subsequent to April 14, 2017, the consolidated financial statements include the accounts and operations of the Company its wholly-owned subsidiaries and VIEs for which the Company is the primary beneficiary.
 All intercompany balances and transactions have been eliminated in consolidation.

-Consolidated VIEs-As of March 31, 2018, the Company consolidates VIEs for which it is considered the primary beneficiary.
-As of March 31, 2018, the total assets of these consolidated VIEs were \$50.6 million and total liabilities were \$0.2 million.
+Consolidated VIEs-The Company consolidates VIEs for which it is considered the primary beneficiary.
+As of June 30, 2018, the total assets of these consolidated VIEs were \$51.4 million and total liabilities were \$0.2 million.
 The classifications of these assets are primarily within "Real estate, net" and "Real estate-related intangible assets, net" on the Company's consolidated balance sheets.
 The classifications of liabilities are primarily within "Accounts payable, accrued expenses and other liabilities" on the Company's consolidated balance sheets.
 The liabilities of these VIEs are non-recourse to the Company and can only be satisfied from each VIE's respective assets.
-The Company did not have any unfunded commitments related to consolidated VIEs as of March 31, 2018.
+The Company has provided no financial support to VIEs that it was not previously contractually required to provide and did not have any unfunded commitments related to consolidated VIEs as of June 30, 2018.